finneganhu/sre-take-home-challenge/README.md

 ### Deploy IAM Identities

-After cloning this repo to your local environment, you can use `terraform init` to initialize the Terraform project.
-Example codes are in `main.tf` of the root directory to show some of the things you can create with this module.
-To run it, do `terraform validate`, `terraform plan`, `terraform apply` to deploy the resources.
+1. Inside the root directory, run terraform init` to initialize the Terraform project.

+2. Setup the input variables to create the IAM identities you want by either using `-var` command line option or creating `.tfvars` files to define the value.
+Note that no input parameter is required to run this module, since all variables have a default value set.

+3. If you wish to view the result prior to deployment, run `terraform plan`.

+4. Deploy your resources by running `terraform apply`.
 Upon successful completion, you can navigate to your IAM service to confirm the result.

-In order to create the IAM identities you want, load the variables defined in `variables.tf` in module blocks.
-Then you can modify the value of the variables by either using `-var` command line option or creating `.tfvars` files to define the value.
+## Test Module

+There is a test module set up in `test/` that includes example code with some variables configured.
+It would create a new IAM user with access key, a new IAM group with two AWS managed policies attached and subscribed by the previously created user, and a new role assumed by AWS Lambda.
+To run it, follow the same steps as above.

+The test module also uses S3 as remote backend with versioning and server side encryption enabled, so that `.terraform.tfstate` file is stored not locally, but in an S3 bucket.
+This setup has multiple benefits, such as having a single reference for team collaboration and better handling or secrets.
+Be sure to **change the bucket name** before running it.

 ## Git Workflow